Juan171109/automation-task/README.md

 ## Identified Issues

-1. The default shop page doesn't display products until a search is performed.
+1. Shop: The default shop page doesn't display products until a search is performed.
-2. The basket empty message may not display correctly.
+2. Basket: The basket empty message may not display correctly.
-3. Add product to basket，the Qty did not change.
+3. Basket: Add product to basket，the Qty did not change.
-4. The basket page can not show added items.
+4. BasketThe basket page can not show added items.
+5. Login: Trim whitespace in username field when user login is not implemented.
+6. Login: Form fields are cleared after failed login attempt.
+7. Login: Redirect to shop page if accessing shop page without authentication.
+8. Login: Redirect to basket page if accessing basket page without authentication.
+9. User Journey: Same issue as known for adding products to basket.

 ## Best Practices Implemented